 Instead, she grabbed a pen, paper, and a calendar and spent the next two hours with me, helping me organize my schedule, and breaking up my project into manageable chunks.

 It made me think a little bit different about deep dark, horrible shameful I-can-never-tell-anyone secrets.
-Maybe, when we trust others enough to share the things that we are most afraid of, we can find love, rather than rejection.
+Maybe, when we trust others enough to share the secrets that we are most afraid of, we can find love, rather than rejection.
 There’s something to be said about being honest about our flaws.
 It opens us up for love and protection.
 I realized that day, that I’d rather be loved for my flaws than put on a pedestal for my so-called perfection.

 So now I’ve got four deep dark, horrible, shameful, I-can-never-tell-anyone secrets.
 But maybe I won’t have them for long.